Tell, Nablus: Ottoman era

 In 1838, Till was located in the District of Jurat 'Amra, south of Nablus.

 In 1863, Victor Guérin found it to have a population of one thousand inhabitants.
 It was divided into several districts, each administered by a different sheikh.
 He further noted: "Some houses are large and fairly well built.
 Around the village grow, in pens, beautiful plantations of fig and pomegranate trees."

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine described Till as: "A village of moderate size on low ground, with a high mound behind it on the south; it has a well and a few trees, and on the west a pool in winter; the hills to the north are bare and white, but terraced to the very top."

 British mandate era

 In the 1922 census of Palestine conducted by the British Mandate authorities, Tel had a population of 567 Muslims, increasing in the 1931 census to 803 Muslims, in 209 houses.

 In the 1945 statistics the population was 1,060 Muslims, while the total land area was 13,766 dunams, according to an official land and population survey.

 Of this, 1,056 dunams were for plantations and irrigable land, 7,023 for cereals, while 55 dunams were classified as built-up areas.